 -

-Spouse’s pension
+Spouseās pension

-If you die in gainful employment, your spouse or civil partner will receive a life-long pension amounting to 35% of your insured salary.
+If you die as an active insured person (up to the age of 65), your spouse or civil partner will receive a life-long pension amounting to 35% of your insured salary.
 For recipients of old-age or disability pensions the amount is 60% of the ongoing pension.
-This pension may be reduced in the event of death before the age of 65, however, if the total of all survivors’ pensions and other qualifying sources of income (e.g. AHV and UVG pensions) exceeds 90% of the most recent annual salary.
+This pension may be reduced in the event of death before the age of 65, however, if the total of all survivorsā pensions and other qualifying sources of income (e.g. AHV and UVG pensions) exceeds 90% of the most recent annual salary.
 Any ongoing bridging pensions shall be forfeited in the event of death.

-Your spouse or civil partner will receive a life-long spouse’s pension provided at least one of the following criteria is met:
+Your spouse or registred partner will receive a life-long spouseās pension provided at least one of the following criteria is met:

-He/she supports one or more children
+He/she supports one or more children.

 -

-Partner’s pension
+Partnerās pension

-If you die in gainful employment, your partner will receive a life-long pension amounting to 35% of your insured salary.
+If you die as an active insured person (up to the age of 65), your partner will receive a life-long pension amounting to 35% of your insured salary.
 For recipients of old-age or disability pensions the amount is 60% of the ongoing pension.
-This pension may be reduced in the event of death before the age of 65, however, if the total of all survivors’ pensions and other qualifying sources of income exceeds 90% of the most recent annual salary.
+This pension may be reduced in the event of death before the age of 65, however, if the total of all survivorsā pensions and other qualifying sources of income exceeds 90% of the most recent annual salary.
 Any ongoing bridging pensions shall be forfeited in the event of death.

-Your life partner will receive a life-long survivor’s pension if one of the following criteria is met:
+Your life partner will receive a life-long survivorās pension if one of the following criteria is met:

-He/she is financially responsible for one or more common children.
+He/sheĀ is financially responsible for one or more common children.

-He/she is at least 40 years oed wih you in the same household (with the same oicial place of.Â
+He is at least 40 years old and has lived with you in the same household (with the same official residence) for at least five years without interruption.

 The following criteria must also be met: